Skip to content

 OPTIONS (General)

--c COM_PORT Select the serial port.
-Set COM_PORT to "*" for all ports and "*4" to use
+-c DEVICE_PORT Select the serial port.
+Set DEVICE_PORT to "*" for all ports or "*4" for only first four available.

 -baud=BAUDRATE Set serial port baudrate.
 Options: 115200, 230400, 460800, 921600 (default)